grafana/beyla/docs/sources/setup/kubernetes.md

 3. Don't forget to specify the `serviceAccountName: beyla` property in your Beyla Pod (as shown in the later deployment examples).

-Optionally, you can select which Kubernetes services to instrument in the `discovery -> services` section of the YAML configuration file.
+Optionally, select which Kubernetes services to instrument in the `discovery -> services` section of the YAML configuration file.
 For more information, please refer to the _Service discovery_ section in the [Configuration document]({{< relref "../configure/options.md" >}}), as well as the [Providing an external configuration file](#providing-an-external-configuration-file)